Datasets

 Human solid tumors are made up of many different tissue types.
 Image analysis pipelines often start with a classification of these regions (such as tumor, stroma, necrosis, etc.).
 These are labeled, quality-controlled sets of images that can be used to train tissue classifiers:

-- 1,000,000 images of colorectal cancer tissue in # classes: download
+- 1,000,000 images of colorectal cancer tissue in: download

 - ˜12k images for tumor detection in colorectal and gastric cancer (512x512 px at 0.5 µm/px, from this paper): download